-Boulder Dog Bite Lawyer
+Boulder Dog Bite Attorney

 Coloradans love dogs.
 They seem to partly symbolize our active, outdoor lifestyle.
 However, unless properly trained and supervised, dogs can cause injuries to others.
 Injuries from dogs are not just dog bites, however.
 Unruly dogs can knock a person down, cause falls, cause bike wrecks, and distract drivers, for example.